danielherrerahsph/Reddit_Wallstreetbets/README.md

 Python's webscraping capabilities, especially within reddit, make this a more logical choice for this task.
 For additional analysis, such as regression modeling, I intend to switch over to R, which has the simplicity of many one-liner statistical analysis commands.

+Note: This project is ongoing.
+The next steps are to store the comment data for August to December of 2021.
+Then, using this comment data, create word clouds to visualize positive/negative sentiments and/or include profitability of such tickers over the subsequent month.
+Once data is collected, R will be used for sentiment analysis, using tidytext and other text mining packages.